Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/TEMPLATE.md

 This document defines the required structure and semantics for chain security profiles used by `drand-quicknet-evm`.

-A chain profile records the chain-specific security assumptions, timing policy, mutable external dependencies, and evidence required to justify deployment of the Quicknet infrastructure on a particular EVM network.
+A chain profile records the chain-specific security assumptions, timing policy, mutable external dependencies, and verification requirements for deployment of the Quicknet infrastructure on a particular EVM network.

 ## Normative configuration